DaimDN/girls-name/readme.md

-# Random Girls Name Genetor
+# girls name generator

-Generate Random names for your baby girls
+Generate Random names for your baby girls.
+Use names.girlname() function and its going to generate a random name for little girls.

 ## Install